smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 * Most of the code changes are limited to protocol layer and below.
 * This proposal does not break compatibility, so basic sequence should be kept intact.
-* This proposal introduces a small update on Android Proxy's API.

 ## Out of scope of this proposal